 Access Bus 2014

 The 2014 Access Bus will once more work with schools in Middlesbrough, Stockton-on-Tees, Yarm, Thornaby, Hartlepool, Redcar, Marske-by-the-sea and Saltburn-by-the-sea.
 Dates are not yet confirmed.
 The tour will be funded by King's College and King's College Students Union.
-Session allocation and liaison with schools is handled by the College Admissions and Schools Liaison Officer, Kristy Guneratne, who will also accompany the group during the week away.
-Kristy will be in touch with schools in February 2014 to arrange sessions and can be contacted at .
+Session allocation and liaison with schools is handled by one of the College Admissions and Schools Liaison Officers, Eleanor Thompson, who will also accompany the group during the week away.
+Eleanor will be in touch with schools in February 2014 to arrange sessions and can be contacted at .